 Discussion

 In this study, we developed a method to evaluate the consequences of reduced sampling effort on uncertainty in age and length composition data and demonstrated a decrease in the ISS from experimental treatments compared to the full dataset base case due to less sampling.
 We found that the reductions in age sampling effort had a greater effect on the age composition ISS than reductions in length sampling effort had on the length composition ISS.
 Looking across multiple survey regions revealed that these reductions in ISS, which represent increases in uncertainty, were stock-specific but the reductions were generally consistent.
-Based on the proportional decrease in ISS from sub-sampled data compared to the ISS generated from full datasets, we found that there are recommendations that can be made to balance the tradeoff of collecting a robust sample size of age and length compositions on fishery-independent platforms while also considering of the amount of effort the crew must expend to obtain these samples.
+Based on the proportional decrease in ISS from sub-sampled data compared to the ISS generated from full datasets, we found that there are recommendations that can be made to balance the tradeoff of collecting a robust sample size of age and length compositions on fishery-independent platforms while also considering of the effort the crew must expend to obtain these samples.
 One outcome of this study is guidance on how many length frequency collections are necessary to provide adequate information for stock assessment models.
 Gerritsen and McGrath (2007) suggested that sampling rates for length frequency be 10 fish per length category within a haul based on the mean weighted coefficient of variation statistic.
 In practical implementation, their suggestion results in stock-specific sampling rates at the haul level, where species that are larger (and presumably have more length bins) would require more samples than species that are smaller.
 While this strategy makes biological sense and is attractive as it is related to life-history characteristics of the stocks being sampled, it is a more complicated sampling design compared to sampling at the same total rate for all the species caught.
-We also note, that for a species like Pacific cod, which can grow to upwards of 100 cm, that if the sampling rate were 10 fish per 1 cm length bin, the resulting sample size (1,000) would be much larger than what we have found to be necessary.
+We also note that for a species like Pacific cod, which can grow to upwards of 100 cm, that if the sampling rate were 10 fish per 1 cm length bin, the resulting sample size (1,000) would be much larger than what we have found to be necessary.

 Based on the results of this study, we suggest a length frequency sampling method that sets the same sampling rate across stocks at the haul level, recognizing that length frequencies for some stocks may be over-sampled.
 For example, we found that limiting sampling at 100 to 150 fish per species within a haul (whether for total or sex-specific length composition) provided length composition data that had relatively similar uncertainty compared to length composition data derived from sampling at more intense rates (i.e., within 10% of the full dataset length composition ISS).
 Therefore, we conclude that there is little added benefit, in terms of reduced uncertainty in length composition data, beyond sampling limits of 100 to 150 fish lengths per haul.
 We also showed that other metrics that could be considered when sampling sex-specific length frequency, such as mean length or the sex ratio of length samples did not produce any bias when sub-sampling 100 to 150 lengths per haul.
 Further, the result of limiting length frequency sampling at 100 to 150 fish was consistent regardless of the length bin implemented (1 cm, 2cm, or 5 cm bins), as well as consistent within smaller spatial survey regions.
 These results also indicate that we are currently beyond a saturation point for length composition information on these surveys (i.e., a point of diminishing returns), whereby the current sampling rate does not offer much improvement in uncertainty over a lower sampling rate.